onqtam/headjack/docs/why/organizing_information.md

 - or directly show the new version if it's possible to transfer the selection without conflicts

 Headjack's intra-document addressing is universal - it works for audio & video too and the application from the [startup case study](startup_case_study.md) could display this clip with this quote in a much better way:
-> "The internet creates 1 giant aggregator for everything" - [@naval](https://youtube.com/clip/UgkxphJhihcVY-U-PLFEvDl1m7Rb-iq4CGgo)
+> "The Internet creates 1 giant aggregator for everything." - [@naval](https://youtube.com/clip/UgkxphJhihcVY-U-PLFEvDl1m7Rb-iq4CGgo)

 This can be pushed further - any composition/remix/meme of media could contain the references to the original text/pictures/audio/video so the sources of something can be traced and credited - imagine something like a movie maker that composes from other clips and all metadata is retained.